 […]

-Service Transfer has the meaning given in section 4.5.2.6 of the WBA Operations Manual or section 4.4.2.7 of the nbn® Smart Places Operations Manual (as the context requires).
+Service Transfer has the meaning given in section 4.5.2.6 of the WBA Operations Manual or section 4.4.2.7 of the nbn® Smart Places Operations Manual or section 4.9.1.1 of nbn® Enterprise Ethernet Operations Manual (as the context requires).

-Service Transfer Order means a Connect Order for a Service Transfer, Connect Outstanding Transfer or Transfer Reversal which is submitted as a "Service Transfer Order" in accordance with the WBA Operations Manual or nbn® Smart Places Operations Manual (as applicable).
+Service Transfer Order means a Connect Order for a Service Transfer, Connect Outstanding Transfer or Transfer Reversal which is submitted as a "Service Transfer Order" in accordance with the WBA Operations Manual or nbn® Smart Places Operations Manual or nbn® Enterprise Ethernet Operations Manual (as applicable).

 Withdrawal of Active Product Changeover Discount and extension of Enterprise Ethernet Term Extension Discount